tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Address Set Extension

-ESNIKeys records may indicate a specific IP address(es) for the host(s) in possession of the ESNI private key via the following mandatory "address_set" ESNIKeys extension:
+ESNIKeys records MAY indicate a specific IP address(es) for the host(s) in possession of the ESNI private key via the following mandatory "address_set" ESNIKeys extension:

 ~~~